 Prioritize Self-Care and Emotional Wellbeing

 Self-care is more than just face masks and bubble baths.
-It’s the consistent practice of checking in with yourself and giving yourself what you need.
+It’s the consistent practice of checking in with yourself and giving yourself what you need, especially on difficult days when you’re figuring out how to turn a bad day around without relying entirely on your partner for emotional balance.
 This is where you build resilient self love habits that sustain you through good times and bad.

 Your self-care routine should cover a few key areas: